facelessuser/coloraide/docs/src/markdown/interpolation.md

 `max_steps` can be used to limit the results of `max_delta_e`.
 Obviously, this affects the Delta E between the colors inversely.
 It should be noted that steps are injected equally between every color when satisfying a max Delta E limit in order to avoid shifting the midpoint.
-In some cases, in order to satisfy both the `max_delta_e` and the `max_steps` requirement, the number of steps may even be clipped such that they are less than the `max_steps` limit.
+In some cases, in order to satisfy both the `max_delta_e` and the `max_steps` requirement, the number of steps may even be clipped such that they are less than the `max_steps` limit. `max_steps` is set to `#!py3 1000` by default, but can be set to `#!py3 None` if no limit is desired.

 ```playground
 Color("display-p3", [0, 1, 0]).steps(